jerry153fish/git-delta-action/README.md

-Based on the contents of the `action.yaml` file, here's a README template for the "Git Delta" GitHub Action:

----

 # Git Delta Action

 This GitHub Action helps you visualize and manage file changes (deltas) across different environments, branches, or commits.
 It uses the `delta` tool to show diffs for specific files and folders, providing insights either offline or by querying GitHub via its REST API.